‘An Amazing Little Human’ Life with a terminally ill family member

 Tarleton State University student, Callie Ann Petree, says her terminally ill sister is her “role model.”

 Petree’s family did not know what special needs disorder Ava had until last year.
-In the summer of 2018, Ava got an MRI when she was getting her scoliosis braces re-fitted.
+In the summer of 2018, Ava got an MRI when she was getting her scoliosis braces re-fitted by her scoliosis doctors.
 Examiners found that parts of Ava’s brain seemed to be missing.

 “We were just going to look for a new back brace, so we weren’t really expecting that,” said Petree.